The Pulse: Parma

 Gianluca worked as a manager several blocks west at the Galleria Nazionale.
 Surrounded by the works of Correggio and Parmigianino, he was no stranger to heavenly nymphs, whose nipples had turned dark pink under the ardent rays of Heaven.
 Soaring downward through the clouds — to announce some sort of Immaculate Birth — their torsos twisted in the winds that circled above the confused realm of embattled souls.
 The cool air gave their skin tiny goosebumps.
 Their soft nipples became copper disks, pointing downward at the dark world of men.
 Circles below, the zephyrs cloaked their bodies of light in sheets of grey cloud, lest base desires were stirred up and their message be lost.

-Lucia was, for five days of the week, one of those unhappy art school graduates who sit in obscure rooms of the gallery, making sure that human beings didn't come too close to the celestial canvas of Art.
+Lucia was, for five days of the week, one of those unhappy art school graduates who sat in obscure rooms of the gallery, making sure that human beings didn't come too close to the celestial canvas of Art.
 But this was the first morning of her weekend, and Lucia was on her way to the Gran Caffè for a cornetto al miele and a cappuccino.
 She had an idea floating around in her head about a story she wanted to write.
 It was about angels, Dante's bread of angels, and about a Florentine girl who spent her time staring at frescoes in the San Marco Museum.
-She wanted to write about the impossible distance between what Dante saw and what a Florentine girl might see today.
-She brought her iPad along, just in case she was visited by a Muse.
+She wanted to write about the difference between what Dante saw and what a Florentine girl might see today.
+She brought her iPad along, just in case she saw a way of exploring the idea.

 Gianluca watched her closely, and was happy to see she picked an outer table, several meters in front of him on his right.
 She looked squarely at him, and smiled as she sat down.
-The weight of earthly density worked as she knew it would, lifting and dropping the small half-circles into the perfect angle as she settled in a rattan chair.
+Gravity set the small half-circles into the perfect angle as she settled in a rattan chair.